RainTrap341/NorthstarDocs/docs/Wiki/development/northstarmasterserver/README.md

 # NorthstarMasterServer

-{% hint style="warning" %}
+!!! warning
     The old NodeJS master server has been replaced in favour of the Go rewrite called Atlas.
-{% endhint %}

 ## Introduction